 Endorsed by Sioux Falls Feminists

-Sioux Falls Feminists recommends the following courses on the root causes of human behavior.
-Taking these 15 Psychology courses along with the 9 Neuroscience courses would give you a firm foundation for the understanding of human behavior.
+Sioux Falls Feminists recommend the following courses on the root causes of human behavior.
+Taking these 15 psychology courses along with the 9 neuroscience courses would give you a firm foundation for the understanding of human behavior.

 1-2-17 The birth of psychology

 If you want to understand how something works, cut it open.
 This, evidently, was the view of one Thomas Willis, a figuratively path-breaking, literally skull-splitting Oxford professor of the 17th century.
 "I addicted my self to the opening of Heads especially, and of every kind," he is quoted as writing in George Makari's Soul Machine: The Invention of the Modern Mind.
 Today, Willis is remembered as the founder of clinical neuroscience.
 He published The Anatomy of the Brain in 1664, helping establish what he would later call "neurology," and, as Makari notes, he wanted to do more: Maybe the soul would reveal itself under study, if one were to develop a "psychologie."
 He had to wait a while.
 Psychology didn't get formalized as an academic discipline until recently: William James published his Principles of Psychology in 1890; Sigmund Freud's Interpretation of Dreams dropped in 1899.
 Wilhelm Wundt, the founder of experimental psychology, didn't set up his lab at the University of Leipzig until 1876.
 If Westerners have been curious about their inner lives since at least the pre-Socratic philosophers — then why is the study of that terrain so new?